Sygil-Dev/sygil-webui/README.md

 Have an issue or feature request with Gradio? open a issue/feature request on github for support: https://github.com/gradio-app/gradio/issues

+Need more support with Gradio?
+We have a discord channel called `gradio-stable-diffusion` for Q&A with the gradio authors, to join use this link https://discord.gg/Qs8AsnX7Jd, then go to `role-assignment` and click gradio to join the `gradio` channels.

 **New features can be added to Gradio or Streamlit versions**